viernes, 29 de noviembre de 2024

 Male Green-winged Teal (Anas carolinensis), with Common Coot (Fulica atra)

-Birds reported on this side of the Atlantic tend to be males, which are easy to identify by the vertical white stripe on either side of the breast, and by the reduced yellow lines marking the side of the head, in comparison to the Common or Eurasian Teal (Anas crecca).
+Birds reported on this side of the Atlantic tend to be males, which are easy to identify by the vertical white stripe on either side of the breast, and by the reduced yellow lines on the side of the head, when compared with the Common or Eurasian Teal (Anas crecca).
 Assigning females to one or other (sub-) species poses serious problems in the field.

 Male Green-winged Teal (Anas carolinensis)

-This American duck is still classed as a rarity in Spain, so details of the present sighting will be forwarded to the Spanish Rarities Committee in due course.
+This American duck is still classed as a rarity in Spain, so details will be forwarded to the Spanish Rarities Committee once the bird flies on.

 Male Green-winged Teal (Anas carolinensis)